Variables

 BrainStorm

-We know that anything between double-quotes is a string.
-(Python allows single-quotes as well).
+We know that anything between double quotes is a string.
+(Python and JS allow single quotes as well).
 With that in mind, what is the difference between 53 and “53”?
 Can you guess what this code will print?
 Try it!

 By the way, the last line differs slightly as C# and Python handle adding to a string differently.
-When adding a string to a string (“5″+”5”), the result is a one string that combines both strings (“55”).
-But adding a numerical value to a string (“5” + 4) does not work in the same way between these languages.
+When adding a string to a string (“5″+”5”), the result is one string that combines both strings (“55”).
+However, adding a numerical value to a string (“5” + 4) does not work in the same way between these languages.
 C# automatically converts the numerical value to a string, such as a 4 becomes “4”.
 But Python does not do this and will issue an error.
-We will need to tell it to change the value to a string by adding str before the (numerical value).
+We will need to tell it to change the value to a string by adding str before the (numerical value), JavaScript is a dynamically typed language and is not strict about the datatypes of the operand.
+When the operands are of different types it will convert them into suitable types instead of showing errors

 BrainPad.System.Println(53)